ac000/libmtdac/README.md

     int mtd_init(int flags)

+   This function should be called once in each thread where *libmtdac* is to be used.

    *flags* can currently be one of the following to specify the desired log level (defaults to MTD\_OPT\_LOG\_ERR)